cedar-team/panther-cache-tools/README.md

  ```
 Super simple, right?
 For more examples, see [Panther's Documentation](https://docs.panther.com/detections/caching).

-This capability opens up a lot of flexibility.
+This capability opens up a lot of options, from dynamic lookup tables to detection chaining.
 But since the "production" cache is hosted by Panther as part of their SaaS SIEM solution, it's not always easy to view live data or integrate caching into local detection development and testing workflows.

 The purpose of the local cache is to provide complete control over an identical version of the production cache used by Panther.
 This cache helps with testing and development by providing visibility and allowing experimentation without risk.
 This local cache implementation relies on a small change to Panther default helper functions, AWS's local dynamoDB docker image, and a series of bash scripts.